ahmedssp/Amoazon_Tch_T/README.md

-# Task_MDIV0.1
+# Amoazon_Tch_T

+.
 Create 3 Tests for each Senario using Selenium  webdriver and assersion TestNg

--1-Scenario 1 (Verify that user cannot log in with valid but not registered email)
+1-Scenario 1 (Verify that user cannot log in with valid but not registered email)

 -2- Scenario 2 (Verify that Items are added to cart correctly)